where/omg_pull_request/README.md

 ### Example

 You can see an example of a successful pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/1.
+And an example of a failed pull request that has been `omg_pull_request`ified here: https://github.com/where/omg_pull_request/pull/2.